charles-uno/circuit-python/readme.md

 ## Quick Start

-Plug in the CPX via USB.
+Plug in the board via USB.
 It should appear like a thumb drive.
 Copy `helpers.py` onto it.
 Also choose one of the `main_whatever.py`, rename it `main.py`, and copy it over.

 Take a peek inside `main.py` to see what it does.
 Usually they're pretty self-explanatory.
 For example: